MyMangatheque/quicksnipdart/CONTRIBUTING.md

 ```
 ````

-Here’s an example for JavaScript:
+Here’s an example for Dart:

 ````md
 ---